SamFelix03/OnlyYield/frontend/README.md

 **Production**: Should run on a schedule (e.g., every 6 hours) to continuously optimize yield.

+### Manual Yield Distribution Trigger Instead of Automation

+**What**: Yield distribution is manually triggered by the operator via `/api/distribute-yield` endpoint instead of running on a scheduled automation.

+**Why**: For demo purposes, manual triggering allows controlled execution, easier debugging, and demonstration of the distribution flow.

+**Implementation**:
+- Current: Operator manually calls `POST /api/distribute-yield` to trigger distribution
+- Future: Scheduled automation (e.g., daily or weekly) to automatically harvest and distribute yield

+**Production**: Should run on a schedule (e.g., daily) to automatically distribute yield to creators without manual intervention.

 **Other Tradeoffs:**
 - **Limited Asset Support**: Currently supports 4 stablecoins (USDC, USDT, DAI, USDC.e).
 Production should support more.
 - **Single Strategy**: Currently one strategy per asset.
 Production could have multiple strategies per asset.